spin0 portfolio

 Challenges

-- The prototype went through several rounds of refinement because the early results didn’t match my real‑world observations.
+- The prototype went through several rounds of refinement, because the early results didn’t match my real‑world observations.
 Accounting for elevation differences, ground distance, and the drop from Earth’s curvature was what finally brought the calculations in line with the dates I had observed.

 - Designing a clear UI took its own effort, especially around the interactions, transitions, and making the layout work well on mobile.